AlpineIce/PaperRenderer/README.md

-# PaperRenderer
+# Paper Renderer
-PaperRenderer is a (mostly complete) renderer abstraction which aims to integrate tradiitonal raster and raytracing together nicely, while deferring much of the work (mainly draw instance call counts and TLAS instances) to compute shaders.
+Paper Renderer is a (mostly complete) renderer abstraction which aims to integrate traditonal raster and raytracing together nicely, while deferring much of the work (mainly draw instance call counts and TLAS instances) to compute shaders.
 Multithreading is also supported for command buffer recording, descriptor set allocation, and queue submission.

 #### Some of the features include, but aren't limited to
 * Model & Model Instance creation